-3.1.2 Power System (1 November 2013)
+3.1.2 Power System (1 March 2021)

+3.1.2(a) Power Generation (1 March 2021)

-3.1.2(a) Power Generation.
-Each generator set is to be autonomous in terms of critical auxiliary systems (see 8/3.1.5), control and automation functions.
+Each generator set is to be autonomous in terms of control and automation functions.
 Common cause failures associated with load sharing, interlocks, permissive and others are to be avoided by distributing control and monitoring functions to local systems responsible for each item of main machinery.

-3.1.2(b) Power Distribution.
+3.1.2(b) Power Distribution

 With Enhanced Generator Protection (EGP), described below, information about bus load sharing conditions is to be directly derived from the bus bar.